Slow Cooker Barbecue Meatballs

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy Slow Cooker Barbecue Meatballs only have 3 ingredients (including Sweet Baby Rays) and are wonderful for a quick and easy appetizer or over mashed potatoes for dinner.
+Easy Slow Cooker Barbecue Meatballs only have 3 ingredients; Sweet Baby Rays, frozen meatballs and sweet onion.
 Your family is sure to enjoy the way these taste and you’ll love how easy they are to make!

 overhead shot of slow cooker bbq meatballs.